 The White Sox infuriated their fans and angered their own players by refusing to make any significant trade moves at the deadline, settling for relief pitcher Tony Castillo later in August, to try to help a bullpen that was among the worst in baseball.
 In fact, the 1996 White Sox would set the record (since broken) for most blown save opportunities.
 The Sox were in the midst of losing a substantial lead in the Wild Card race at the time, after having started the season at 40-21.

 The following week, pitcher Roberto Hernandez and outfielder Tony Phillips ripped the organization to The Sporting News.

 The Sox ended the year a disappointing 85-77 and out of the postseason.

-Perhaps the lowest point in the history of the Chicago White Sox franchise occurred, as owner Jerry Reinsdorf issued his ”Anybody who thinks this club can catch Cleveland is crazy” comment and gutted the team.
+One of the lowest points in White Sox history occurred, as owner Jerry Reinsdorf issued his ”Anybody who thinks this club can catch Cleveland is crazy” comment and gutted the team.
 Reinsdorf allowed GM Ron Schueler to trade Wilson Alvarez, Roberto Hernandez and Danny Darwin to the Giants with the Sox only 3½ games out of first.
 The Sox got back six minor league prospects.

 The “White Flag Trade” resulted in catastrophic consequences for the team from an attendance and local/national public relations standpoint.
 No team before had ever traded their top pitchers when they were only a few games off of the lead.